jagprog5/dev-guide/README.md

 ### Exceptions

-... are bad.
-Do not use.
+Do not use exception.
+There's many [pitfalls](https://en.wiktionary.org/wiki/footgun#:~:text=footgun%20(plural%20footguns),shoot%20themselves%20in%20the%20foot.):

-There's tons of [footguns](https://en.wiktionary.org/wiki/footgun#:~:text=footgun%20(plural%20footguns),shoot%20themselves%20in%20the%20foot.):

  - throwing an exception while unwinding the stack crashes the program
- - it is implicit control flow which the caller might not handle (should be explicit)
+ - implicit control flow which the caller might not handle (should be explicit)
- - it complicates the object lifecycle.
+ - complicates the object lifecycle.
 Creating a [partially constructed](https://rollbar.com/blog/throw-exceptions-in-cpp-constructors/) object is dangerous
  - don't forget that move ctors should always be noexcept!

-There's so many pitfalls!
-Compare the above mental load with how Rust handles erroneous conditions:
+Compare the above mental load with how
+Rust handles erroneous conditions:

 ```rust